Talia Malchin • Senior Brand Designer Designing systems, Brand identities, & Digital Creative.

 Product Photography

-I styled and photographed the Quip product line with a focus on clean, elevated compositions that highlight the product's minimal aesthetic.
-Shots range from detailed close-ups to lifestyle arrangements with complementary props.
+I styled and photographed the Quip product line with a focus on clean, elevated compositions that reinforce the gifting narrative.
+The approach established a repeatable structure across shot types—detailed close-ups, full-set arrangements, and lifestyle contexts—to support different marketing surfaces.

 Product shot — toothbrush on solid background